avalentino/bpack/docs/userguide.rst

   :func:`bpack.descriptors.descriptor` class decorator.
   It allows to specify the main properties of the data structure.
-* the specification of the characteristics of each field, mainly the data type, the size and (optionally) the offset with respect tp the beginning of the record.
+* the specification of the characteristics of each field, mainly the data type, the size and (optionally) the offset with respect to the beginning of the record.
 This can be done using the :func:`bpack.descriptors.field` factory function.